camunda-community-hub/zeebe-client-node-js/README.md

 }
 ```

-The `cacheOnDisk` option will cache the token on disk, which can be useful in development if you are restarting the service frequently.
+The `cacheOnDisk` option will cache the token on disk in `$HOME/.camunda`, which can be useful in development if you are restarting the service frequently, or are running in a serverless environment, like AWS Lambda.

+If the cache directory is not writable, the ZBClient constructor will throw an exception.
+This is considered fatal, as it can lead to denial of service or hefty bills if you think caching is on when it is not.

 ## Basic Auth